google/oboe/docs/FullGuide.md

   Since sharing mode and buffer capacity might change (whether or not you set them) depending on the capabilities of the stream's audio device and the Android device on which it's running.
+Additionally, the underlying parameters a stream is granted is useful when they are left unspecified.
   As a matter of good defensive programming, you should check the stream's configuration before using it.
   There are functions to retrieve the stream setting that corresponds to each builder setting: